aimarvi/triplen/README.md

-# Triple-N Dataset Documentation
+# Triple-N Dataset (@aim)

 Non-human Primate Neural Responses to Natural Scenes

 Ref: https://www.biorxiv.org/content/10.1101/2025.05.06.652408v1
-Contact: moonl@pku.edu.cn

-This document is currently under development to ensure clarity and ease of understanding.
-Your feedback is invaluable—please feel free to raise an issue or email me with any suggestions or points needing clarification.

-This repo is a fork of the original, located at https://github.com/liyipeng-moon/Triple-N
+@aim: this repo is a fork of the original, located at https://github.com/liyipeng-moon/Triple-N

-## Notes
+## Notes to myself
  - The file 'Processed_ses29_240920_M3_3.mat' has inconsistent unit numbers

 ## File Structure